ivanmudarth/quickstore/README.md

 In addition to user-inputted tags, the contents of these files are auto-tagged on upload.

-Images are tagged using computer vision technology from the Imagga API while PDFs and websites are scraped and tagged using the TextRank algorithm.
+Images are tagged using computer vision technology from the Imagga API while PDFs and websites are scraped and tagged using the Cohere Generate API.

 User tags are displayed in grey while auto tags are in green: